EdenEast/Shiro-py/README.md

-# Kindread Manga Library [ KML ]
+# Kindred Manga Library [ KML ]
-Kindread Manga Library.
+Kindred Manga Library.
 View, Manage, download and stay up to date on your manga library.

 I have looked for a manga library application to keep up with all of the manga that I am currently reading and could not find anything that staified me.
-This is how Kindread Manga Library (kml) was born.
+This is how Kindred Manga Library (kml) was born.

 Currently in development and is not ready for an offical release.